-Except in the case of medical emergencies, absences are not accepted when tests are scheduled; tests cannot be made up.
+Except in the case of medical emergencies with a doctor's certificate and approved by the Director, absences are not accepted when tests are scheduled; tests cannot be made up.
 Furthermore, scheduled times and dates indicated for exams, quizzes, oral presentations, and any other graded assignments cannot be changed for any reason.
 Even if more sections of the same class are activated, students may only take exams during the scheduled times and dates for the section they are enrolled in.